-Some Board members have also raised concerns regarding the responsiveness of BHD to their information requests, and discussion has occurred about hiring a dedicated staff member for the Board.
-Section 51.41 (7) (b), Wis.
-Stats., requires DHHS to respond to any information requests of the Board.
+Some have raised concerns about the manner in which DHHS officials participate in Board meetings. information requests of the Board.
 However, some Board members indicated that BHD, a division of DHHS, has not always been timely in responding to members' information requests.
 In June 2016, BHD agreed to allocate a portion of the time of one if its staff analysts to address information requests from Board members.
 This change may improve the responsiveness of BHD to Board member requests.